hinto-janai/gupax/README.md

 * P2Pool [`https://github.com/SChernykh/p2pool`](https://github.com/SChernykh/p2pool)
 * XMRig [`https://github.com/xmrig/xmrig`](https://github.com/xmrig/xmrig)

 GitHub's API blocks request that do not have an HTTP `User-Agent` header.
-[For privacy, Gupax randomly uses a recent version of a `Wget/Curl` user-agent.](https://github.com/hinto-janaiyo/gupax/blob/2b80aa027728ddd193bac2e77caa5ddb4323f8fd/src/update.rs#L134)
+[Gupax uses a random recent version of a `Wget/Curl` user-agent.](https://github.com/hinto-janaiyo/gupax/blob/2b80aa027728ddd193bac2e77caa5ddb4323f8fd/src/update.rs#L134)

 ---

 ### Can I quit mid-update?
 If you started an update, you should let it finish.
-If the update has been stuck for a *long* time, it may be worth quitting Gupax.
+If the update has been stuck for a *long* time, quitting Gupax is probably okay.
 The worst that can happen is that your `Gupax/P2Pool/XMRig` binaries may be moved/deleted.
 Those can be easily redownloaded.
 Your actual `Gupax` user data (settings, custom nodes, pools, etc) is never touched.

 Although Gupax uses a temporary folder (`gupax_update_[A-Za-z0-9]`) to store temporary downloaded files, there aren't measures in place to revert an upgrade once the file swapping has actually started.
 If you quit Gupax anytime before the `Upgrading packages` phase (after metadata, download, extraction), you will technically be safe but this is not recommended as it is risky, especially since these updates can be very fast.